 Working for yourself means exactly that.
 You decide what you want and need out of your work and personal life, and you get to make that work.

-I still get up around 7.30 because I struggle to sleep longer than that, however it’s not a rare occurrence that I take Hazel at least one cup of tea and one cup of coffee before she rises about an hour later.
+I still get up around 7am because I like to start early, however it’s not a rare occurrence that I take my wife at least one cup of tea and one cup of coffee before she rises about an hour later.